EGI-Federation/documentation/content/en/users/cloud-compute/auth/_index.md

 available](https://www.terena.org/activities/tcs/participants.html).

-If eScience Personal certificate is not available in your country, then obtain a certificate from a regular [IGTF CA](https://www.igtf.net/pmamap) (this may require a personal visit at the Certification Authority).
+If an eScience Personal certificate is not available in your country, then obtain a certificate from a regular [IGTF CA](https://www.igtf.net/pmamap) (this may require a personal visit at the Certification Authority).